Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Evaluation

 0.5em

-High load introduces only marginal additional delay, which comes from packets not being perfectly uniform distributed between the two outgoing interfaces and have congestion.
-The only exception is 64-byte packets.
-The reason is that our packet generator can supply at full 200~Gbps, but our packet forwarder lacks behind.
-In steady state this results in receive FIFO becoming full, and hence the 35$\mu$sec latency.
+Since \lb tracks the available slots in the \names, any packet past the \lb can be absorbed by \names.
+Therefore, high load introduces only marginal additional latency, which likely comes from packets not being uniformly distributed between the two outgoing interfaces.
+The only exception is for 64-byte packets, where our packet generator can supply at a higher rate than what our packet forwarder can support, causing the receive FIFO to become full in steady state and add 32.8$\mu$sec of additional latency.